kinoshita-lab/moids2.x.x/README.md

 2. connect some devices refer to the schematics

-2. start Arduino environment, open moids_arduino.ino, verify and upload to I/O board.
+3. start Arduino environment, open moids_arduino.ino, verify and upload to I/O board.

+4. repeat step 2 and 3 more than 400 times.

 # Lisence